 As we enter a new decade, the healthcare industry is preparing for significant shifts.
 Few areas will encounter a more substantial impact than the revenue cycle department of health systems.
 It’s an opportunity for leaders in this department to embrace changes and position their organizations to face new challenges head-on.

 The role of revenue cycle leadership will continue to evolve.
-New positions such as the Chief Revenue Cycle Officer of the VP of Revenue Cycle will bridge the gap between multiple hospital departments.
+New positions such as the Chief Revenue Cycle Officer and the VP of Revenue Cycle will bridge the gap between multiple hospital departments.
 Lasting impact and success won’t come from simply having the right resume skills.
 The right mix of people skills for revenue cycle management is what will allow people in those roles to become major instruments of change.

 1) Understanding of technology skills